SignPath/website/docs/documentation/build-system-integration.md

 **Success result:** HTTP status code `200`.
 Returns the binary content of the signed artifact.

-### Re-submit a signing request
+### Resubmit a signing request

-See [Re-submit an existing signing request](/documentation/signing-code#re-submit-an-existing-signing-request) for more information.
+See [Resubmit an existing signing request](/documentation/signing-code#resubmit) for more information.

 | Synopsis                    |      |
 | --------------------------- | ---- |
 | URL                         | `/SigningRequests/Resubmit`
 | Method                      | `POST`
 | Encoding                    | `multipart/form-data`
-| `OriginalSigningRequestId`  | The ID of the signing request which you want to re-submit
+| `OriginalSigningRequestId`  | The ID of the signing request which you want to resubmit
 | `SigningPolicySlug`         | Signing policy for which you want to create the signing request
 | `Description`               | Optional: description for your signing request (e.g. version number)